The SpatzChat™ App for Disciplined Dissent

 The response was immediate.
 I was labelled a “loose cannon” by our advisor, and my brother concurred.
 I withdrew, feeling like a victim and the odd one out.
 The investment went ahead without my input.
 Two years later, we lost everything, due to our initial deal, which was poorly structured with the same investors.

-Looking back, I don’t think the failure was simply that I spoke up.
-I think the failure was that we had no agreed way to dissent.
+Looking back, I don’t think the failure was that I spoke up and was talked down to.
+I think the real failure was that we had no agreed way to dissent.

 There was:

-- No structure for challenging ideas in real time
+• No structure for challenging how those concerns were delivered, in real time

-- No pathway to resolve the friction constructively
+• No pathway for resolving the friction constructively

 It was friction that I felt, being labeled a loose cannon, and friction for them, hearing my concern blurted out without any agreed protocol for how such dissent should be raised and addressed.

 I think this still happens today.
 People believe they are dissenting “fairly,” yet others experience it as disruptive, mistimed, or poorly delivered.
-Without a shared process, both sides can feel justified.
+Without a shared process, both sides can feel justified in their position and hard done by in the outcome.

 The discipline is not just in how dissent is delivered, but in agreeing in advance how dissent will be handled.